nktnet1/sync-request-curl/ROADMAP.md

       cannot model safely: reject CONNECT because the buffered API cannot expose its tunnel, reject non-empty TRACE content, and require `Content-Type` for OPTIONS requests that contain content.
+- [x] Reject caller-supplied `Content-Length` for multipart forms.
+The final MIME boundary and encoded byte length are owned by libcurl, so the TypeScript layer cannot verify a caller assertion safely; libcurl remains solely responsible for multipart framing.

 Intentional differences: do not reproduce `then-request`'s early rejection of a `body` on GET, DELETE, or HEAD. `sync-request-curl` passes explicit request